Release 0.96

 file from the beanynizer distribution into the

-directory.
+protege/plugins directory.
 Make sure to use the “Use

 folder names” option (or similar) of your zip tool, such that a

-subdirectory protege/plugins/jadex.tools.beanynizer
+subdirectory protege/plugins/jadex.tools.beanynizer is

 automatically created.
 (You can also create this directory by hand before unzipping.
 In

-the end you should have a jadex_beanynizer.jar
+the end you should have a jadex_beanynizer.jar, a plugin.properties file,

 and some additional jar files in this directory.)
 Now you can start